DevCycleHQ/devcycle-docs/docs/best-practices/migration.md

 ### Abstract Evaluations

-Instead of directly calling your Provider throughout your code, abstract flag evaluations using OpenFeature.
-This abstraction makes future migrations easier.
+Instead of directly calling a specific Provider throughout your code, abstract flag evaluations using OpenFeature.
+This abstraction makes future migrations easier between providers, or utilizing multiple providers.

 ```tsx
 const myFlagProvider = new MyFlagProvider()